DASH diet: Healthy eating to lower your blood pressure

 DASH diet and sodium

-The standard DASH diet limits sodium to 2,300 mg a day.
-It meets the recommendation from the Dietary Guidelines for Americans to keep daily sodium intake to less than 2,300 mg a day.
-That's roughly the amount of sodium in 1 teaspoon of table salt.
+The standard DASH diet limits salt to 2,300 milligrams (mg) a day.
+That amount agrees with the Dietary Guidelines for Americans.
+That's about the amount of sodium in 1 teaspoon of table salt.

 A lower sodium version of DASH restricts sodium to 1,500 mg a day.
 You can choose the version of the diet that meets your health needs.
-If you aren't sure what sodium level is right for you, talk to your doctor.
+If you aren't sure what sodium level is right for you, talk to your health care provider.

 DASH diet: What to eat

-The DASH diet is a flexible and balanced eating plan that helps create a heart-healthy eating style for life.
-It's easy to follow using foods found at your grocery store.
+The DASH diet is a balanced eating plan that gives choices of what to eat.
+The diet helps create a heart-healthy eating style for life.
+There's no need for special foods or drinks.
+Foods in the diet are at grocery stores and in most restaurants.

 When following DASH, it is important to choose foods that are:

 The DASH diet provides daily and weekly nutritional goals.
-The number of servings you should have depends on your daily calorie needs.
+The number of servings depends on daily calorie needs.

 Here's a look at the recommended servings from each food group for a 2,000-calorie-a-day DASH diet:

 - Grains: 6 to 8 servings a day.
-One serving is one slice bread, 1 ounce dry cereal, or 1/2 cup cooked cereal, rice or pasta.
+One serving may be 1/2 cup of cooked cereal, rice or pasta, 1 slice of bread or 1 ounce dry cereal.

 - Vegetables: 4 to 5 servings a day.
 One serving is 1 cup raw leafy green vegetable, 1/2 cup cut-up raw or cooked vegetables, or 1/2 cup vegetable juice.